harishThadka/Flink-Java/README.md

 ### Overview of the Topic:

-- There might be a very large data set with many records where there might be a scenario to divide the dataset into two groups assuming every alaternate record to a new group.
+- There might be a very large data set with many records where there might be a scenario to divide the dataset into two groups assuming every alternate record to a new group.
 - In such scenarios we can use a simple program where we can separate the records based on the odd and even rule.
 - This demonstration is suited for such scenarios and I am demonstrating the same with a program which gives out all the even numbers from a given list.